Jump to:

 6. Antigua and Barbuda

-Try to plan your visit during December to April, the best time to visit Antigua and Barbuda for great weather.
+Both are easy to navigate, very safe islands ready to welcome you for a visit.
+Try to plan your stay between December and April if you want the best time to visit Antigua and Barbuda for great weather.

 7. Grenada